sheilbronn/Manage-Gluon-MQTT/README.md

 ## manage_gluon_mqtt

-**manage_gluon_mqtt** is a shell script supporting a simple integration of Freifunk nodes into a MQTT network.
+**manage_gluon_mqtt** is a shell script supporting a simple integration of Freifunk nodes into a [MQTT](https://en.wikipedia.org/wiki/MQTT) network.
 The focus is on monitoring but maybe extended to control operations for a private MQTT network:

 Supported functions/return information:

 * Data about software versions and the auto-updater on the node
-* Query and possibly set UCI values
+* Query and possibly set [UCI](https://openwrt.org/docs/guide-user/base-system/uci) values
 * Query, stop and start the Freifunk public Wifi interface
 * Temporarely modify the Freifunk SSID (within the limits of the local Freifunk community)
 * Query amount and fingerprint of locally connected Freifunk Wifi clients
-* Query static and dynamic data (returned as JSON): nodeinfo, neighbours,statistics as well as the output from ``gluon-show-site´´.
+* Query static and dynamic [Gluon](https://gluon.readthedocs.io/en/latest/) data (returned as [JSON](https://de.wikipedia.org/wiki/JavaScript_Object_Notation)): nodeinfo, neighbours,statistics as well as the output from `gluon-show-site`.
-* Invoke a reboot
+* Invoke a reboot on the Freifunk node.

 IMPORTANT: The script needs quite some refactoring, the code is provided as is.
 Yes, I know, it's ugly ;)